estenberg/cfe-docker/README.md

 docker run -p 127.0.0.1:222:22 -d managed_image "/usr/sbin/sshd" "/etc/init.d/apache2 start"
 ```

-We can now log in to our new container, and see that both apache2 and sshd are running:
+We can now log in to our new container and see that both apache2 and sshd are running.
+We have set the root password to
+"password" in the Dockerfile above and can use that to log in with ssh:

 ```
 ssh -p222 root@127.0.0.1